From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 When planting sweet pea seedlings indoors, it is important to provide the plants with adequate nutrients to promote healthy growth.

-An all-purpose liquid fertilizer should be applied to the soil every few weeks, according to the instructions on the fertilizer package.
+According to the instructions on the fertilizer package, an all-purpose liquid fertilizer should be applied to the soil every few weeks.

 sweet pea seedlings